merenlab/anvio/anvio/docs/programs/anvi-run-cazymes.md

 This program **annotates genes in your %(contigs-db)s with functions using dbCAN [CAZyme HMMs](https://bcb.unl.edu/dbCAN2/download/Databases/)**

 Before you run this program, you'll have to set up the CAZyme database on your computer with the program %(anvi-setup-cazymes)s.

-The CAZyme database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs to compare them to the database.
+The CAZyme database is based on protein sequences, so anvi'o will convert your genetic information into protein sequences and then use HMMs (Hidden Markov Models) to compare them to the database.

 {:.notice}
 Unsure what an HMM is?
 Check out [our vocab page](http://merenlab.org/vocabulary/#hmm)

 To run, you'll need to provide a %(contigs-db)s and the output will be a %(functions)s artifact.
 Here is a default run:

 {{ codestart }}
 anvi-run-cazymes -c %(contigs-db)s